jamesubarnes/form-app/README.md

 ## Things That Could Be Better

-These aren't required for the exercise but might be nice for a production app:
+Improvements for a production app:

 - **CSRF tokens** - Protect against cross-site attacks
 - **Logging** - Better debugging in production
-- **Type hints** - Better IDE support
-- **Form preservation** - Keep user input when validation fails
-- **Email uniqueness** - Prevent duplicate submissions (if needed)
+- **Email uniqueness** - Prevent duplicate submissions (if a requirement)